USEPA/RAQSAPI/cran-comments.Rmd

     - aqs_quarterlysummary_by_box
 * aqs_monitors_by_\* functions now include a new optional duration parameter to filter results by duration code
-* New list function aqs_sample_duration to retrieve a table of valid sample durations.
+* New list function aqs_sampledurations to retrieve a table of valid sample durations.

 ### Test environments